-- 4.1.
-The Trust Board is responsible for the effectiveness of the Trust's policies and procedures. - 4.2.
-Line managers (as defined in 3.1.4) are responsible for ensuring their staff have completed a declaration when interests arise or change (or an annual nil return in the case of decision-making staff) as part of the annual appraisal process. - 4.3.
-Decision-making staff (as defined in 3.1.4) are responsible for following this policy and procedure in full and making an annual declaration (which may be a nil return) as part of their annual appraisal process. - 4.4.
-All employees are responsible for following this policy and procedure in respect of acceptance/lack of acceptance of gifts, hospitality etc as set out in 3.1.2 and making any relevant declarations accurately and in a timely manner. - 4.5.
-All employees are responsible for ensuring their Line Manager is aware of any interests, including outside (secondary) employment, that they have declared. - 4.6.
-The Corporate Governance Team is responsible for: - 4.6.1. implementing this policy and procedure; - 4.6.2. undertaking quarterly reviews of the register and implementing spot checks of compliance; - 4.6.3. providing guidance about whether interests are material; and - 4.6.4. maintaining and publishing the Trust's Register of Interests.
+- 4.1 The Trust Board is responsible for the effectiveness of the Trust's policies and procedures. - 4.2 Line managers are responsible for ensuring their staff have completed a declaration when interests arise or change (or an annual nil return in the case of decision-making staff) as part of the annual appraisal process. - 4.3 Decision-making staff (as defined in 3.1.4) are required to make an annual declaration (which may be a nil return). - 4.4 All employees are responsible for following this policy and procedure in respect of acceptance/lack of acceptance of gifts, hospitality etc as set out in 3.1.2 and making any relevant declarations accurately and in a timely manner. - 4.5 All employees are responsible for declaring and ensuring their Line Manager is aware of any interests, including outside (secondary) employment.

+- 4.6 Failure to declare an interest or being found to have abused one's position for one's own benefit may be subject to disciplinary action up to and including dismissal for gross misconduct. - 4.7 The Corporate Governance Team is responsible for: - 4.7.1 implementing this policy and procedure; - 4.7.2 undertaking quarterly reviews of the register and implementing spot checks of compliance; - 4.7.3 providing guidance about whether interests are material; and - 4.7.4 maintaining and publishing the Trust's Register of Interests. - 4.7.5 working with different teams and directorates, such as HR, to assure the adherence to this policy.